 His words are deliberate, slow and full of purpose, and I can tell by the way he is acting that I’m going to suffer.

 “Please,” I choke.
 “I had no choice.”
 I know I sound pathetic, like a six year old begging to his father, but I have to find a way out of this.
 “I’ll do anything you want.
 Just give me another chance.”
-I can feel my heart racing faster than it ever has done and I am aware of tears rolling down my face.
+My heart is racing faster than it ever has done and I am aware of tears rolling down my face.
 “Please, I don’t want to die.”

 “Die?”
 The man says in a surprised tone.
 “Who said anything about dying?”
 One of the men in front of me grins while the other two remain stone-faced.
 “I’m not going to kill you Nathan,” he says much to my great relief.
 “Killing you would be pointless.”
 He pauses for a moment, before continuing.
 “No, you serve a far greater purpose, my friend.”

 What does that mean?
 If he’s not going to kill me, then what is he going to do?
 I thought I was going to die here and they’d leave my body for Aunt Carolyn to discover.
 Probably make it look like suicide or something, but now what?
-I watch the man as he stands still, seemingly making his decision, before telling the men in front of him to proceed.
+I watch the man as he stares out of the window, considering his decision before telling the men in front of him to proceed.
 One man turns and lifts a small, metal case off the floor, setting it down on the sofa next to me.
-He opens it and inside, I can see a selection of syringes, needles and bottles of clear liquid.
+He opens it and inside is a selection of syringes, needles and bottles of clear liquid.
 He selects one syringe and inserts it into the cap of a bottle, drawing the fluid into the plastic tube.
 Once he has reached the required level and released the air bubbles, he turns to me and I fight to get away, but the other two men hold me down.
-I can’t see much of what was going on, but I feel my right sleeve being pulled up and a strong hand grips tightly around my upper arm.
+My right sleeve is pulled up and a strong hand grips tightly around my upper arm.
 I again struggle and try to pull my arm away, but it’s useless; I’m not strong enough to fight off one of these guys, let alone two.

 “Relax Nathan,” the man holding the needle says.
 “This will make it much easier.”

-I feel a pinch as the needle penetrates my skin, and the cold liquid flows into my veins.
+My skin pinches as the needle penetrates my arm, and the cold liquid flows into my veins.
 Once the injection has finished, I am released but the men remain standing in front of me, re-forming their wall.

 “Give it a couple of minutes,” the man says as he puts the syringe carefully back into the case.
 “Then he’ll be away with the fairies.”
 The other men laugh as they stare at me and I wonder what he means.

 “What have you done to me?”
-I ask as my eyes start to droop and I realise that I’ve been drugged.
+I ask as my eyes start to droop and I realise I’ve been drugged.
 Behind the human wall I see the bright lights of a car shining through the windows and I’m hoping its Aunt Carolyn or the police.
-I’m starting to feel light headed and the room is moving in circles, or is that me?
-The images in front of me are blurring by the second.
-I feel sick and wonder what sort of drug was in the needle.
+The room looks like it is falling to the side, and I grip the settee to steady myself.
+I try to focus my eyes on a fixed point, but there’s two of everything I look at.
+I want to be sick and wonder what sort of drug was in the needle.
 I hear the man speak again but I can’t tell what he’s saying and between the burly figures in front of me, I can see two more people entering the house, dragging a third person behind them.
 I can’t see who it is, but I can tell it’s a female.
-I try to stand but my legs won’t work; it’s like I’m paralysed from the waist down and I just fall onto the floor.
+I try to stand but my legs won’t work; it’s like I’m paralysed from the waist down and I fall, my knees crashing into the laminate flooring.
 The human wall moves as I try to crawl along the floor.
 I am aware they are laughing at my futile efforts but I still try; I need to help Emily.

 “Leave her alone,” I shout, at least I think I shout; I’m not convinced I’m making any sense anymore.
 “She has nothing to do with this.”